joshbrew/eegpwa/README.md

-# eegpwa
-Progressive Web App implementation of my EEG browser based software, to implement web worker threads for performance.
+# Test for EEG browser PWA

+Not working yet but you can test the EEG worker

+##

+Thank you Dovydas!